BZoennchen/Pages/_posts/2026-08-19-cognition-as-construction-en.md

 No direct relation to an external reality may be presupposed---which, of course, does not imply that no such reality exists.
 It is ultimately up to the reader, the audience, and perhaps society at large to "decide" whether Luhmann succeeded in this task.

-Returning to Kant, Luhmann accuses him of making precisely this kind of (much-discussed) theoretical retreat.
+Returning to Kant, Luhmann accuses him of making precisely the same kind of (much-discussed) theoretical retreat as many constructivists seem to make.
 In the *Transcendental Aesthetic*, Kant put forward a thesis that, measured against philosophical tradition, was quite radical: space and time are not properties of *things-in-themselves*, but pure, subjective forms of intuition.
 This has a far-reaching consequence.
 Everything that exists in space, including outer objects---the "outer world" in the common sense---possesses only empirical reality, but transcendental ideality.
 In other words, spatial things are merely appearances to a subject equipped with our specific sensory apparatus; they are not things-in-themselves.